What should I bring when I pick up my companion?

 We are at 455 Panorama Drive.
 Take the turn to Panorama.
 At the bottom of the hill on your right, you will see a CP Rail office and then a Petro Canada Bulk Station.
 When you see the bulk station, look straight ahead and you will see a little alley road that veers off to the right.
 We are located on this road in the second house.
-There is an ICAN sign and a Bow-Wow Meow sign on the fence and a graveled parking area available.
+There is an ICAN sign on the fence and a graveled parking area available.

 We must keep records of all companions coming and going through the shelter.
 All personal information is kept confidential, although we will discuss the animal’s past care with their veterinarian if necessary.
 Also, the more information you can provide, the better we are able to match your surrendered companion with the right home.

 Is there a fee for surrendering a companion?

 There is no fee for surrendering, although a donation towards future care would be appreciated.